QuitoTactico/SoftServe-Academy/readme.md

     sudo docker compose up -d --pull always
     ```

 And that's it!
+You can now access the application opening your web browser and going to `http://localhost`, or `http://<instance-ip>` if you have it externally.
+This runs on the port 80 by default.

+This creates `a container with the Django application` and another `container with the database (MySQL)`, but with the same migrations and data as the beta SQlite uploaded in this repository.

+#### Dockerized, multiple instances with multiple django containers

+1. **Install Docker and Docker Compose:**
+    ```bash
+    sudo apt-get update
+    sudo apt-get install -y apt-transport-https ca-certificates curl gnupg2 software-properties-common curl -fsSL https://download.docker.com/linux/debian/gpg | sudo apt-key add - sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/debian buster stable" sudo apt-get update
+    sudo apt-get install -y docker-ce docker-ce-cli containerd.io sudo apt update
+    sudo apt install -y docker-compose-plugin
+    ```

+2. **Copy the docker-compose.yml on your PC:**
+    ```bash
+    curl -L -o docker-compose.yml https://github.com/QuitoTactico/SoftServe-Academy/raw/main/docker-compose.yml
+    ```

+3. **Run the Docker Swarm:**
+    The instance where you run this, will be the manager.
+It needs to have a public IP.
+    ```bash
+    sudo docker swarm init
+    ```

+4. **Copy the generated token and run the command on the worker instances:**
+    (Download docker for them too)
+    ```bash
+    sudo docker swarm join --token <token> <manager-ip>:2377
+    ```

+5. **Deploy the stack in the manager:**
+    ```bash
+    sudo docker stack deploy -c docker-compose.yml softserve
+    ```

-You can now access the application opening your web browser and going to `http://localhost/`, this runs on the port 80 by default.
+You can access the application opening your web browser and going to `http://<manager-ip>/`, this runs on the port 80 by default.

+This will create a service with `5 replicas of the Django container`, and a service with `1 replica of the database container (MySQL)`.

 ## Contributors